Upcoming Events

 Wellness Walks

-Led in collaboration with SHU Fit, these 30-minute walks will take place every Thursday at 12:15 p.m.
+Led in collaboration with SHU Fit, these 30-minute walks will took place every Thursday at 12:15 p.m.
 Meet us at the Laudato Si’ Prayer Garden (outside Pios Kitchen on the first floor of the west building at West Campus) where we will begin with a prayer and then head to the walking paths.
 Let’s walk together toward wellness, connection and care for our common home!

 Letting Go with Sound Healing